riyamakker6/SpendLens/README.md

 SpendLens is a web app that helps users track their subscriptions and understand where their money is going each month.

 The idea is simple: people often have multiple subscriptions and don't realize how much they spend on them altogether.
-SpendLens puts everything in one place and helps users identify overlapping services, unnecessary expenses, and ways to stay within their budget.
+SpendLens puts everything in one place and helps users identify overlapping services, unnecessary expenses, and ways to stay within their budget.It also gives users a quick and simple way to see their spending patterns and make smarter financial decisions.

 ---